This section highlights issues that are important for platypus conservation:

 The most significant platypus predators in recent decades are almost certainly domesticated dogs and introduced foxes (which often start by chewing off the head, as shown at left).
 Dog attacks were identified as the leading cause of platypus mortalities in a Tasmanian study conducted in the 1990s, and combined dog and fox attacks were identified as the second most important mortality factor in a Victorian study carried out by the APC from the 1980s to 2009 (in which 88% of predation-related deaths were deemed to be caused by foxes or dogs, with the rest caused by birds of prey).

 As shown at left, the platypus has its own species of tick (known to scientists as Ixodes ornithorhynchi).
 The ticks are mainly found on the platypus’s lower hind legs and normally don’t seem to harm their host.
-They do serve to transmit two types of blood parasites, but these again rarely cause illness.
+They do serve to transmit two types of blood parasites, but these again rarely cause actual illness.

 Photos courtesy of Ted Donelan (below), APC (above)